$\aleph_0$-categoricity of semigroups II: Abstract

 \section{Abstract}

-A countable semigroup is $\aleph_0$-categorical if it can be characterised, up to isomorphism, by its first order properties.
+A countable semigroup is $\aleph_0$-categorical if it can be characterised, up to isomorphism, by its first-order properties.
 In this paper we continue our investigation into the $\aleph_0$-categoricity of semigroups.
-Our main results are a complete classification of $\aleph_0$-categorical orthodox completely 0-simple semigroups, and descriptions of the $\aleph_0$-categorical members of certain classes of strong semilattices of semigroups.
+Our main results are a complete classification of $\aleph_0$-categorical orthodox completely 0-simple semigroups, and descriptions of the $\aleph_0$-categorical members of certain classes of strong semilattices of semigroups. \keywords{$\aleph_0$-categorical \and Semigroups \and Rees matrix semigroups}